 You then get the relationships:

-This recursive relationship requires that you specify each $A_{i0}$ and each $C_{0j}$ as a holomorphic function.
+This recursive relationship requires that you specify each and each as a holomorphic function.

 Now, of course, there are many solutions, because one can simply take two transverse holomorphic motions and turn them into a deformation by treating them as a coordinate system.
 That is, take two different pairs of transverse foliations.
 For each foliation in each pair choose a leaf.
 Choose a way to match the selected two leaves that came from one pair with the selected two leaves that came from the other pair.
 Now extend by treating the transverse foliations as giving coordinates.